-Between June 30, 2022, and June 30, 2023 (and subject to regulatory approval and any restrictions on the redemption of 2024 Debentures of a particular series), Alaris has the right to redeem the 2024 Debentures, either in whole at any time or in part from time to time, on at least 30 and not more than 60 days' notice, at a redemption price equal to the principal amount of the 2024 Debentures plus accrued and unpaid interest, as long as the volume-weighted average trading price of the Trust Units on the TSX for the 20 consecutive trading days ending on the fifth trading day before the date on which the notice of redemption is given is at least 125% of the conversion price.
+On and after June 30, 2023, (and subject to regulatory approval and any restrictions on the redemption of 2024 Debentures of a particular series) the Debentures may be redeemed in whole or in part from time to time at the option of Alaris at a price equal to their principal amount plus accrued and unpaid interest regardless of the trading price of the Trust Units.
 Holders of 2024 Debentures should assume that Alaris will exercise its redemption right if refinancing at a lower interest rate becomes available or if Management determines that it is otherwise in Alaris' best interest to redeem the 2024 Debentures.

 Between March 31, 2025, and March 31, 2026 (and subject to regulatory approval and any restrictions on the redemption of 2027 Debentures of a particular series), Alaris has the right to redeem the 2027 Debentures, either in whole or in part, on at least 30 and not more than 60 days' notice, at a redemption price equal to 103.125% of the principal amount of the 2027 Debentures to be redeemed plus accrued and unpaid interest up to but excluding the date of redemption.
-On or after March 31, 2016, and the maturity date of the 2027 Debentures, Alaris has the right to redeem the 2027 Debentures, either in whole or in part, on at least 30 and not more than 60 days' notice, by issuing Trust Units at a redemption price equal to the principal amount of the 2027 Debentures to be redeemed plus accrued and unpaid interest up to but excluding the date of redemption.
+On or after March 31, 2026, and the maturity date of the 2027 Debentures, Alaris has the right to redeem the 2027 Debentures, either in whole or in part, on at least 30 and not more than 60 days' notice, by issuing Trust Units at a redemption price equal to the principal amount of the 2027 Debentures to be redeemed plus accrued and unpaid interest up to but excluding the date of redemption.